act-rules/act-rules.github.io/_rules/element-lang-programmatically-determinable-7ed469.md

 #### Inapplicable Example 2

-While the language of the `p` element cannot be programmatically determined, as the element itself and none of its ancestors has a defined `lang` or `xml:lang` attribute, the `p` element is not part of the accessibilty tree.
-Note that this example also fails 3.1.1 Language of Page (Level: A) as the `html` root element lacks a `lang` or `xml:lang` attribute.
+While the language of the `p` element cannot be programmatically determined, as the element itself and none of its ancestors has a defined `lang` attribute, the `p` element is not part of the accessibilty tree.

 ```html
 <html>